 Welcome to Jordan!
 Upon arrival our staff will meet you at the airport and transfer you to your hotel in Amman for the start of your trip.
 They'll help settle in and introduce you to the local area.
 The rest of your day is free.
 If you arrive early in the morning, then a half-day city tour of Amman is available this afternoon.

-After breakfast, we drive north for a visit of Jerash, one of the largest and best preserved Roman sites outside of Italy.
+Afterwards, we drive north for a visit of Jerash, one of the largest and best preserved Roman sites outside of Italy.
 It is a excellent example of Roman architecture including paved and colonnaded streets, hilltop temples, amphitheatres, spacious public squares and plazas, bathhouses, fountains and a city wall pierced by towers and gates.
-We continue by road to the shore of the Dead Sea where we can float and try to swim in the unique, salty waters before returning to Amman for the night.

 We depart Amman for a scenic drive along the King's Highway to Petra, crossing deep Wadis, including the majestic Wadi al-Mujib, olive groves, and driving through remote rural villages.
 En-route we see the Roman mosaics at the Greek Orthodox Church of St. George in Madaba, enjoy great views of Israel from Mt.
 Nebo, and visit Kerak Castle, one in a chain of Crusader fortresses built across Jordan in the 12th Century.

 We enjoy a full day today inside the world famous site of Petra, with a 2-3 hour guided tour of this fascinating city.
 Carved into the rocks and left undiscovered for centuries Petra has always been an enduring attraction for explorers.

 We start by walking through the Siq and one of Petra's most impressive monuments, the Khazneh (Treasury) comes into view.
 Our guide will explain the elaborate facades carved into the rock from the top down.
 From the Khazneh the valley opens out and we'll see the ruined Roman amphitheatre, and colonnaded street.